Raaja Bhasin: Writing

-Bhasin’s most widely known work is his first book Simla: The Summer Capital of British India, which has been in print ever since it was first published in 1992, by Viking.
+Bhasin's most widely known work is his first book Simla: The Summer Capital of British India, which has been in print ever since it was first published in 1992, by Viking.
 Penguin published this book in 1994.
 Subsequently, a revised edition was published by Rupa Publications in 2011, the fifth impression of which came out in 2018.
 The foreword of this book is by the novelist M.M.
 Kaye.
 This book has received mostly positive reviews.
 Critics have hailed Simla: The Summer Capital of British India for its distinctive narrative style and in-depth research on the cultural, social, and political life and times in Simla, the erstwhile summer capital of the British Raj.
 In 1999, the British historian William Dalrymple called this book 'the best modern book on Shimla'.
 Mandavi Mehta of Business Standard Review mentions that this book draws upon first-person accounts of imperial Shimla written by a range of inhabitants, colonial newspaper accounts, which are woven together by Bhasin into a 'vivid portrayal' of the British Raj era in Shimla.
 In a review of the revised edition published in 2011, Pankaj Vohra of Hindustan Times writes that this book's presentation of Shimla's colonial history is full of anecdotes and interesting insights that never let the reader's interest flag.

-Bhasin has written several other books since then, including one work of fiction (Flowerwoods Hotel, 2014).
+Bhasin wrote several other books after that, including one work of fiction (Flowerwoods Hotel, 2014).

-As of 2019, Bhasin had authored nearly three thousand articles on a large number of subjects, which had been published in numerous popular media including national and international newspapers, travel magazines, and in-flight magazines.
+As of 2019, nearly three thousand articles by Bhasin on a large number of subjects had been published in numerous popular media, including national and international newspapers, travel magazines, and in-flight magazines.
 Their subjects include Shimla's historical heritage, personal anecdotes from Shimla, and various topics related to Himachal Pradesh, such as travel and issues surrounding development, environment, tourism, and heritage conservation.

 He has undertaken various commissioned projects for writing and editing from various state-level, national-level, and international multilateral organizations.